SiebertT/EnterpriseLinux2017/report/Task 04 DHCP/Report DHCP.md

 - Execute `vagrant up pr001`
 - Log in to the server with `vagrant ssh pr001`
 - Execute `sudo yum install nmap`
-- Test DHCP by typing `sudo nmap --script broadcast-dhcp-discover -e enp0s8`.
+- Test DHCP functionality by typing `sudo nmap --script broadcast-dhcp-discover -e enp0s8`.
 You need to get a response and see the configured settings in the dhcp discover frame.
+- Test DHCP IP allocation by setting up a workstation and checking the IPs provided to the interfaces

 ## Procedure/Documentation Task 03 - Fileshare